 Data Analysis

 Woody vegetation analysis methods are summarized in Figure 4.
 I standardized tree and shrub abundance data and ground cover area by total site area in acres.
-This transformation preserves parcel boundaries as the unit of analysis and reflects developer and landowner actions during and following development that determine the amount of impervious surface and plantible area, the number of trees preserved, and the number of trees and shrubs planted.
+This transformation preserves parcel boundaries as the unit of analysis and reflects developer and landowner actions during and following development that determine the amount of impervious surface and pervious area, the number of trees preserved, and the number of trees and shrubs planted.
 Between site standardization (e.g. Wisconsin standardization) was not used as the vegetation on all sites was completely censused.

 Figure 4 Summary of vegetation data analysis methods.